dprzewlocka/XOH22-SiamTrack/README.md

 ## Instructions to build and test project

-To run the demo of tracker on ZCU 104 platform you need the hardware_acceleration/siam_track files (the content of software_tracker is additional, so one can further extend this work, if one whishes to do so - this will be discussed at the end of this readme).
+To run the demo of tracker on ZCU 104 platform you need the hardware_acceleration/siam_track files (the content of software_tracker is additional, so one can further extend this work, if one wishes to do so - this will be discussed at the end of this readme).

 #### Step 1:
 Copy siam_track folder from hardware_acceleration folder to notebooks directory in your finn installation directory on host.